BastiTee/akai-mpkmini-mkii-control/README.md

 [![CI](https://github.com/BastiTee/akai-mpkmini-mkii-control/actions/workflows/main.yml/badge.svg)](https://github.com/BastiTee/akai-mpkmini-mkii-control/actions/workflows/main.yml)

 Best effort project to overcome the fact that AKAI doesn't seem to be interested in fixing Segmentation faults in their [MPKmini Editor](https://www.akaipro.com/mpk-mini-mkii).
-For questions reach out to <http://twitter.com/basti_tee>
+For questions reach out to <http://twitter.com/basti_tee>.

+It is currently mostly fixing my own itches but it would be a pleasure to find like-minded people who would like to contribute :)

 ## Install